studiopress/pattern-manager/README.md

 ## Screenshots

-1. A dedicated inferface to browse, design, build, and save WordPress pattern files.
+1. A dedicated interface to browse, design, build, and save WordPress pattern files.
 2. Easily assign pattern categories, keywords, descriptions, and more.

 ## Changelog